How I get my kids to sleep quickly (and sleep through the night!)

 If you like this post then check out: How to Get To School On Time With 3 Kids

 The last trick is the magic one!
 I was a bit dubious about it at first but when I tried it I was blown away!
 It’s using a blend of 2 essential oils – Lavender and Cedarwood.
 I put 4-5 drops of each in a diffuser on the landing at the same time as they get in the bath – so about an hour before they go to bed.
 If I think Flinn’s going to be particularly difficult at getting to sleep then I will move the diffuser to sit on the drawers next to his bed about half an hour before he gets in.
+That way he is inhaling it while getting his Pj’s on and having his bedtime book.
 The ways these two oils work are:

 Lavender – This oil is very commonly known to be relaxing.
 Researchers at the University of Miami found that inhalation of lavender oil increased beta waves in the brain, suggesting heightened relaxation.
 It is also found to be a balancing oil, both physically and emotionally which makes it perfect for any child who has some anxiety that prevents them from falling asleep.